What is Clearing?

 When does Clearing open?

-Clearing opens on the 5 July 2023 and closes for us on the 21 September 2023, however, the final deadline everywhere is the 17 October 2023.
+Clearing opens on the 5 July 2024 and closes for us on the 15 September 2024, however, our Business Courses close on the 21 September 2024.
+The final deadline everywhere else is the 17 October 2024.

 What information will I need to have to hand when calling the Clearing hotline?